ChenSHENG-IAP/North-Atlantic-jet/README.md

 # North-Atlantic-jet
-This folder has all scripts to reproduce the figures in paper
+This repository contains all the codes used to produce the figures presented in the accompanying paper.